A Site for Emerging Artists

-Born in England, Peter Worsley came to California in 1956, and to Santa Barbara in 1970.
-His serious work in the visual arts began in 1996, after retiring from some fifty years in industry.
-Though largely self-taught, he studied with some of world-class artists who teach locally.
-He has always had a strong desire to include people in his paintings.
-To him, people add life.
-After initially choosing to work in watercolor, Peter gradually introduced opaque gouache into his work, producing many gouache paintings over several years.
+Born in England, I came to California in 1956, and to Santa Barbara in 1970.
+My serious work in the visual arts began in 1996, after retiring from some fifty years in industry.
+Though largely self-taught, I have been mentored by some of the world-class artists who live locally.

 What are your artistic goals?